ue22-p20/web-intro/notebooks/31-js-language-overview.md

 ```

 <p class="rise-footnote">
-    Try it out within the browser's console :
+    try it out within the browser's console :
     <br> try to run <code>console.log(document)</code> or any other JS object,
     and see that you can navigate the inner structure of the object,
-    rather a flat representation that traditional languages have used us to.
+    rather a flat representation that traditional languages have used us to
 </p>

 +++ {"slideshow": {"slide_type": "slide"}}

-## Exceptions
+## exceptions

 +++

 * JavaScript supports exceptions, just like Python
 * same bubbling mechanism
   * that scans the call stack
-  * until a catch statement is found
+  * until a `catch` statement is found

 ```{code-cell}
 try {